Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/build_nn_with_op_and_layer.md

 print(conv1.shape, conv1.dtype)
 ```

-### Operator overloading
+### Operator Overloading
-The `BlobDef` class implments operator overloading which means `BlobDef` supports operations such as addition, subtraction, multiplication and division and some other operations.
+The `BlobDef` class implements operator overloading which means `BlobDef` supports math operators such as addition, subtraction, multiplication and division and so on.

 Like '+' in the following code:

 ```
 output = output + fc2_biases
 ```
-Same as:
+which is same as:
 ```
 output = flow.broadcast_add(output, fc2_biases)
 ```

 ## Summary
-When we build the neural network, there are caculation unit "operator" and "layer" provided by OneFlow as calculation units.
-Operator and layer take `BlobDef` as input and output.
-The operator overlaoding of blob simplify some statements in code.
+When we build neural network, there are "operator" and "layer" provided by OneFlow as calculation units. "operator" and "layer" take `BlobDef` as input and output.
+Operator overloading on blob simplifies coding at python frontend.